Community Fibre vs Hyperoptic broadband

 Each of the purple blobs on the map from ThinkBroadband represents a building that's been connected by Hyperoptic, as they expand on a building-by-building basis.

-Full details of which properties are connected can be found on Hyperoptic's own website, but it's worth noting potential customers can register their interest and give Hyperoptic a nudge towards expanding in their area.
-Given the high density of buildings in London, customers have got more of a chance of being heard than other towns and cities where Hyperoptic doesn't already have as much of a presence.
+To check if your property has been connected by either Hyperoptic or Community Fibre, you can use our free broadband postcode tool.
+However, if either are missing, it's worth noting potential customers can register their interest and give the providers a nudge towards expanding in their area.
+Given the high density of buildings in London, customers have got more of a chance of being heard.

 ThinkBroadband undertook an analysis of full fibre services in London in January 2023, finding 12.38% of premises in the capital have two or more full fibre options, compared to just 7.73% of UK premises on average.